 Alternatively, the bronze statue, which is 21.4 centimetres in length, including his wagging tongue, may have come from a yet-to-be-discovered ancient Roman temple in the area.
 Two small holes drilled between areas of carved, feathery geometric relief suggest that it might have been attached to a larger statue.
 Corsi speculates that this may have been a figure of Nodens, or one of the dog’s ‘patients’.

 After finding the hoard the pair of detectorists reported it to the archaeology department of the the local council, which sent a professional to excavate the site, the precise location of which remains a secret.

 The artefacts then went to Bristol Museum to be cleaned, photographed, catalogued and safeguarded.
 Archaeologists at the museum observed that the objects appeared to have been deliberately broken and buried for safekeeping, probably as scrap to be re-smelted.
 Why the original owner never returned to retrieve them remains a mystery.
-The hoard is now being sold as one lot — a time capsule in effect — in the Antiquities sale in London on 3 July.
+The hoard was sold as one lot — a time capsule in effect — which realised £137,500 in the Antiquities sale in London on 3 July.

 Sign up today

 The Online Magazine delivers the best features, videos, and auction